vrunm/QA_squad_test/README.md

 # QA_squad_test
 Question Answering on the Squad Dataset

-Question Answering
-Squad Dataset:
+-We propose the task of QA ovr financial data to assit financial analysis.
+-The questions in FINQA pose great challenge for existing models to resolve domain specific knowledge , as well as to acquire complex numerical reasoning abilities.
+-The results show that current large pre trained  models still fall far behind the human expert performance.We believe

+## Data:
+**Squad Dataset**:

-SQuAD 2.0, which is a reading comprehension dataset consisting of questions posed by crowdworkers on a set of Wikipedia articles.
-Furthermore, the answer to every question is a segment of text from the corresponding reading passage or the question is unanswerable.
+The Stanford Question Answering Dataset (SQuAD) is a reading comprehension dataset consisting of questions posed by crowdworkers on a set of Wikipedia articles.
+The answer to every question is a segment of text, or span, from the corresponding reading passage.
+There are 100,000+ question-answer pairs on 500+ articles.

 The dataset contains the columns
 Id: a string feature.